RajathSVasisth/rsvp-app/README.md

-# rsvp-angular
+# rsvp-app
-An RSVP Manager Module using Angular
+An RSVP Manager Module using Angular JS